21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 2. Your hands should be at the three and nine o’clock positions.

-3. Maintaining a slight bend in your elbows, raise the plate up until your arms are parallel with the ground.
+3. Raise the plate up until your arms are parallel with the ground.

 4. Pause, and then slowly lower the weight back to the starting position.